Scroll down to see our useful list of shipping terms and definitions.

 The width of a ship.
 Also called breadth.

-The amount in US dollars for which a vessel was acquired minus depreciation at a specified date.
+The amount in USD millions for which the vessel was acquired minus straight line depreciation at a specified date.
 The company owning a vessel will record a figure for book value, sometimes called carrying value, on their balance sheet.